kaliRegenold/SeniorDesign/DesignDoc/source/project.rst

 The build and run environment is Ubuntu 16.04 64bit.
 This is the only version of Ubuntu that will run ROS Kinetic easily.
 Most of the packages are to be written in python and do not need to be compiled.
-Any of the C/C++ code can be compiled with GCC or Makefiles.
+Any of the C/C++ code consists of already existing libraries and low level hardware interface binaries.

 Development Machine Setup
 -------------------------